 If the subject of a complaint is found to be material, the investigator will inform the Chief Executive, who will inform the complainant and respondent.
 The investigator will then prepare a report for the Council on the seriousness of the breach.
-In preparing that report, the investigator may:

-- Consult with the complainant, respondent and any directly affected parties; and/or - Undertake a hearing with relevant parties; and/or - Refer to any relevant documents or information.
+In preparing that report the investigator may:

-On receipt of the investigator's report, the Chief Executive will send a copy of the report to the complainant and the respondents inviting them to reply in writing as to whether or not they agree to the findings and whether they wish to make a written submission for consideration by the Council or Code of Conduct Committee.
-The Chief Executive will prepare a report for the Council or Code of Conduct Committee charged with assessing and ruling on material complaints, which will meet to consider the findings and determine whether or not a penalty, or some other form of action, will be imposed.
-The Chief Executive's report will include the investigator's full report.
+- Consult with the complainant, respondent and any affected parties; - Undertake a hearing with relevant parties; and/or - Refer to any relevant documents or information. - On receipt of the investigator's report the Chief Executive will prepare a report for the Code of Conduct Committee with delegated authority, which will meet to consider the findings and determine whether or not a penalty, or some other form of action, will be imposed.
+The Chief Executive's report will include the full report prepared by the investigator.